 This is going to get a little deep with numbers here but I promise a clear synopsis in the end.
 There are about 314 million people in the US right now.
 A recent LIMRA study says that 52 million people who make between $50,000 and $250,000 in annual income don’t have any life insurance.
 Just with that figure alone using my math means that 1139 people in that income range die every day without life insurance.
 The Limra study also points out the another 28 million in that income range admit they don’t have adequate life insurance (because they bought whole life).
 So another 613 middle income people die every day without enough insurance to adequately take care of their family.

 By the way.
 LIMRA used to stand for Life Insurance Marketing and Research Association.
 Now they says it stands for LIMRA.
 Go figure.
-I tried to nail down the obvious missing chunk of information which LIMRA didn’t provide, statistics for those making under $50,000 a year.
+I tried to nail down the obvious missing chunk of information which LIMRA didn’t provide, life insurance statistics for those making under $50,000 a year.
 Since LIMRA didn’t give any information about how many were adequately insured in middle America, and knowing there are more people making under $50,000 than between there and $250,000, for the sake of this post I’ve decided that there are 92 million making under $50,000 that don’t have life insurance and 38 million in that group who would admit they don’t have adequate insurance.
 That means in the low income families of America 2016 people die every day without life insurance and another 832 die without adequate insurance.

 Before I go any further let me make it clear that this isn’t the insurance industry making up numbers to get people to buy more life insurance.
 These numbers are the result of an exhaustive study of people who told LIMRA that they didn’t have any life insurance or that, in their own opinion, they didn’t have enough life insurance.
 And one other thing.
 This post and LIMRA’s study isn’t about life insurance to make families wealthy.
 It’s about replacing the income that is suddenly and tragically lost.